 .

-A Moment of Eternal Noise weaves together samples, field recordings, interviews and tracks taken from recent cultural events, new music releases and audio archives.
+A Moment of Eternal Noise Radio weaves together samples, field recordings, interviews and tracks taken from recent cultural events, new music releases and audio archives.

 This months highlights include Ligeti’s Metronome performance at the British library, Brian Eno on why not too get a job, Sigur Ros’s new project Route One, Ruben Östlund’s film The Square, Bill Murray, Jonathan Wilson and classic Nino Rota.
 Photo features Bill Murray and Karlheinz Stockhausen.